craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Each of the following locations describe the contents of the singular hex-mile they are contained within (excepting the City and Village, which are two and three hex-miles respectively, and are still described below).

 ## The Cordon
-This region of the Old is known as the Cordon. [[#White-Flame Militants]] hold the majority of this area, and uses this outpost to supply and command operations within the Old performed by these soldiers.

 #### The Western Entrance
 The Western Entrance is one of the three formally operated gates in the walls that contain the Old.
 The standing orders of those stationed at the Western Entrance are exclusively to prevent unidentified persons from exiting the Old.